LOKRAI4/currencies-accounts-cards/README.md

 social media interactive

-works and employment.
+ IT works an employment.

 employer IT identities cards

-budget cards $'one'trillions
+daily budget cards $'ten millions'

 transfer each IT accounts

+fiance IT IDENTITIES cards create revenue add

 free onlines shopping